Samlogy/script-shell-learning/README.md

 edit: /etc/profile (add this at the end) --> export GLOBAL_VARIABLE="This is a global variable"

-wc / uniq - stdrin / stdout / stderr - sort - grep - find / locate - sed / tr - zip/tar ...
+wc / uniq - stdin / stdout / stderr - sort - grep - find / locate - sed / tr - zip/tar ...